-1. Halloween (1978): Collector’s Edition [4K-UHD]; $27
+1. Halloween (1978): Collector’s Edition [4K-UHD]; $24

 Buy it: Amazon

-Buy it: Vans
+Buy it: Hot Topic

-3. NECA Ultimate Jason Voorhees 7-Inch Action Figure; $33
+3. NECA Ultimate Jason Voorhees 7-Inch Action Figure; $35

-Buy it: Best Buy
+Buy it: Target

 5. Bride of Chucky Funko Pop!
-Figurines; $20-$29
+Figurines; From $26

 As murderous dolls go, Chucky from the Child's Play series is perhaps the best known (sorry, Annabelle).
 But in 1999’s Bride of Chucky, the wisecracking killer got hitched to Tiffany and found the perfect partner-in-crime.
 Now, you can grab Funko Pop! versions of the slasher genre’s cutest couple and keep them boxed up and out of trouble, where they belong.
-If your giftee has any Heart of Damballas hanging around, you might want to tell them to be careful though, just in case these two Funkos start getting any wild ideas.
+If your giftee has any Heart of Damballas hanging around, you might want to tell them to be careful, just in case these two Funkos start getting any wild ideas.

 Buy it: Amazon

-Buy it: Mondo
+Buy it: Toynk

 For most folks, Pinhead is the face of the Hellraiser franchise.
 But Pinhead and his whole gang of gnarly Cenobites—known as "angels to some, but demons to others"—aren’t actually the focus of The Hellbound Heart, Clive Barker’s 1986 horror novella, which was used as the basis for the first Hellraiser film (1987).
 If your giftee is a big fan of the flicks but hasn’t actually read Barker’s original story yet, this 164-page paperback is a quick read and could be a great way to help them in their quest to explore the further regions of experience (but maybe not have to worry about being sucked into a hideous hell dimension afterward).